p2pu/InventFest/STEAM Tent/STEAM-Module-01-Weekly Resource.markdown

 published: true
 ---

-# STEAM Module 1: Tinkering Offers Many Ways to Learn Logic
+# STEAM Week 1: Tinkering Offers Many Ways to Learn Logic

 The following passage is from [Epistemological Pluralism](http://www.papert.org/articles/EpistemologicalPluralism.html) by Seymour Papert and Sherry Turkle.
 They explore a different way of learning programming--through creative thinking.